 Stevia may actually support healthy diversity and post-biotic production in the gut microbiome, which is likely beneficial for most people with IBS.

-SIBO is a condition often mistaken for IBS, so SIBO is impacted by stevia in ways that are very similar to IBS.
+Many folks with IBS actually have SIBO, so if you have SIBO the same parameters apply.
 (If you’re someone who has sipped on stevia-sweetened beverages all day for many years, and you now have IBS, you may want to consult your doctor about testing for SIBO.)

 Make sure you aren’t drinking stevia-sweetened beverages throughout the day in between meals, to avoid tricking your body and brain into thinking you’re eating a meal.